-Naturally, alterations in the chromatin structure are remarkably involved in regulations of the lymphocyte development and differentiation [45-51], which are closely related to one of my new research projects as will be mentioned later.
+Naturally, alterations in the chromatin structure are remarkably involved in regulations of the lymphocyte development and differentiation [45-51], which are closely related to one of my latter research projects as will be mentioned later.
 In addition, various transcription factors, including Ikaros, PU.1, E2A, GATA-3, EBF, Pax5 and others, are involved in regulations of the development and differentiation of lymphocytes [52-61].
 And then, the regulation of IgM H-chain gene expression requires USF, TFEB, Ig/EBP, NF-IL6, OCA-b, etc. as promoter binding proteins, and Ig/EBP, NF-IL6, YY-1, E2A, PU.1, etc. as intron enhancer binding proteins.

-However, my research group had mainly studied on structures (nucleotide sequences, transcriptional elements and genome organizations) of core histones and linker histone H1 of chickens until ~20 years ago (~1995) [62-72].
-Prior to these researches, during more past ~25 years (started from the master course of graduate school), I had mainly studied on determination of amino acid sequences of protein (cytochrome c of bonito), in vitro and in vivo protein (ovalbumin) acetylation and synthesis in hen's oviduct, RNA synthesis by RNA polymerase of Bacillus subtilis during sporulation, 2D-PAGE analysis of proteins, and structure and function of DNA binding proteins and so on [73-90].
-Figuratively speaking, if my whole researches are likened to a game, those must be the pre-run of the hop, step and jump.
+However, my research group had mainly studied on structures (nucleotide sequences, transcriptional elements and genome organizations) of core histones and linker histone H1 of chickens until ~25 years ago (~1995) [62-72].
+Prior to these researches, during more past ~25 years (started from the master course of graduate school), I had mainly studied on determination of amino acid sequences of protein (cytochrome c of bonito), in vitro and in vivo acetylation and synthesis of protein (ovalbumin) in hen's oviduct, RNA synthesis by RNA polymerase of Bacillus subtilis during sporulation, 2D-PAGE analysis of proteins, and structure and function of DNA binding proteins and so on [73-90].
+Figuratively speaking, if I compare my whole researches to one game, those must be the pre-run of the hop, step and jump.

 In the midst of the above-mentioned studies concerning structures of histone genes, the DT40 cell line, which was derived from chicken pre-B lymphocyte cells [91], was reported to possess an ability of homologous recombination with a very high frequency and to be a powerful system for gene targeting techniques [92, 93].
-An approach using the gene targeting techniques in DT40 cells was very advantageous for clarifying not only specific and/or limited functions in the B lymphocyte cell lineage but also fundamental and/or common phenomena in higher eukaryotic cells.
-I was confident that even my small group could continue any of researches using the ALV-transformed chicken DT40 cell line, although both of the start and continuance of the researches using model animals (mice, rats, C. elegans, Drosophila, Xenopus, etc.) should be very hard for us because of insufficient grants and manpower.
-In addition, I was fully convinced that the peculiar knowledge on basic bio-systems obtained in DT40 cells could be universally expanded for understanding fundamental and complex bio-systems in higher eukaryotes.
-Because almost all concepts of the most essential life phenomena, including "central dogma", which had been elucidated in phage, prokaryote (especially E. coli) and/or yeast systems, could be thoroughly applicable to higher eukaryotes.
+I thought that an approach using the gene targeting techniques in DT40 cells is very advantageous for clarifying fundamental and/or common phenomena in higher eukaryotic cells, besides specific and/or limited functions in the B lymphocyte cell lineage.
+I was confident that even my small group could continue any of researches using the ALV-transformed chicken DT40 cell line, although both the start and continuance of the researches using model animals (mice, rats, C. elegans, Drosophila, Xenopus, etc.) should be very hard for us because of insufficient grants and manpower.
+In addition, I was fully convinced that the peculiar knowledge on basic bio-systems obtained in DT40 cells could be universally extended to understanding fundamental and complex bio-systems in higher eukaryotes.
+Because almost all concepts of the most essential life phenomena, including "central dogma", which had been elucidated in phage, prokaryote (especially E. coli) and/or yeast systems, could be thoroughly applicable to those of higher eukaryotes.